hass-agent/HASS.Agent-Documentation/docs/en/getting-started/sensors.md

 You can use these entities any way you normally would, yaml or interface.
 Note that the entity id is the "Name" you set in the sensor config.

+For the full sensor list and configuration details, see the [Sensors reference](../reference/sensors.md).

 ## Further Reading

 <div class="grid cards" markdown>